mahnazzzz/DB-AnalysisOfTwitterData/README.md

 Besides that through vagrant and docker I would connect into local mongoDB database, but I couldn't do it where it gives the error the whole time the gate 27017 is busy, then I will restart the port or through another port connect into the database but it was also not successful

 # Løsning

-Through python I could not get data from mongoDB which is in the local, even though the data is imported.
-So therefore through the docker made a container and have mongo db there, into the docker through mongodb i connected to the database and find data i should get
+Through jupyter python or pycharm I could not get data from mongoDB which is in the local, even though the data is imported.
+So therefore through the docker made a container and have mongo db there, into the docker in mongodb i connected to the database and find data i should get

 - root@88385afac5fe:/# mongo
 - > show dbs